HorseyofCoursey/zeroplay/README.md

 zeroplay [options] <path> [path2 ...]
 ```

-Each path can be a video file, an image, a `.txt`/`.m3u` playlist, a directory, or an HLS URL.
+Each path can be a video file, image, `.txt`/`.m3u` playlist, directory, URL, or YouTube URL.
 Up to 4 paths may be given — each is assigned to a connected display in DRM enumeration order.
-On Pi 4 with two HDMI outputs connected, `zeroplay file1.mp4 file2.mp4` plays each file on a separate display simultaneously.

 ### Options